How to Make a Budget (2025–2026 Guide)

 Step 6: Fix Deficits and Tight Spots

-- Adjust next month based on what actually happened
+- Adjust next month based on what happened

 Budget Examples You Can Copy and Adjust

-These examples show how the math plays out using the Budget Calculator.
-You can start with one and tweak it for your own situation.
+These show how the math can look using the Budget Calculator.

 Example 1: $3,500 Monthly Take-Home